Areas, topics, and goals covered by EJMH:

 The European Journal of Mental Health, an open-access, peer-reviewed, interdisciplinary, professional journal concerned with mental health, personal well-being and its supporting ecosystems that acknowledge the importance of people’s interactions with their environments, established in 2006, is published on 280 pages per volume in English by the Semmelweis University Institute of Mental Health.
-The journal’s professional oversight is provided by the Editor-in-Chief and an international Editorial Board, assisted by an Advisory Board.
+The journal’s professional oversight is provided by the Editor-in-Chief and an international Editorial Board.
 The semiannual journal, with issues appearing in June and December, is published in Budapest.

 EJMH is a full open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.